 InternJobs.com is a global database of internships and entry-level positions for students, recent graduates and career changers.
 You can search their database by keyword or by location, and employers post internships and entry-level jobs for FREE.

 If you haven’t found a summer intern, it’s not too late.
-There are still two months of summer.
-And don’t forget, as ambitious students return to campus in the fall, they will be searching these job sites for new local internship opportunities.
+As spring concludes, remember, ambitious students will be searching these job sites for new internship opportunities.